 Sadly, Sherry sales have been on a decline in recent years but predications indicate it may be making a comeback.
 The IWSR, in their 2016-2021 Forecast Report, predicts that volume sales of premium Sherry will grow by 18%.
 As I've written in my history of Sherry, it is a cyclic wine, which has numerous ups and downs, and has always founds a way back up.
 So, I can easily understand why Sherry consumption could be on an upward swing.

-Hopefully, we can change matters and get more Americans drinking more Sherry.
-Here are some items that hopefully will intrigue and motivate you to discover more about Sherry.
+Sherry education is essential to the promotion of Sherry consumption, to get more Americans exploring this intriguing fortified wine.
+Here are some items that hopefully will motivate you to discover more about Sherry.

 - The Sherry region has a lengthy, fascinating history, extending back a few thousand years and may even the source of the Atlantis legend.

 - Palomino, the primary grape of Sherry, may have been planted by the ancient Phoenicians.
 Every sip of Sherry is a taste of history.